 FINN: Environmental groups claim there's just a six-month supply of oil in these waters.
 But University of South Florida Geologist, Al Hine, says there may be more.
 The government's data is old and incomplete.
 And the industry is spending millions to explore deep waters far from shore.

-Professor AL HINE (Geology, University of South Florida): The oil industry is, right now, to the best of my knowledge - I've seen the maps - out there shooting seismic.
+AL HINE: The oil industry is, right now, to the best of my knowledge - I've seen the maps - out there shooting seismic.
 It's all proprietary data, it's extremely expensive.
 If they didn't think there was anything there, they wouldn't be spending the money to collect the data.

 FINN: The oil and gas industry has responded to the president's move with muted praise and demands for much more.
 Here's David Mica, executive director of the Florida Petroleum Council.

-Mr. DAVID MICA (Florida Petroleum Council): Of course, we in the industry, are hopeful that as we move forward, that consideration can be given to some other resource-rich areas.
+DAVID MICA: Of course, we in the industry, are hopeful that as we move forward, that consideration can be given to some other resource-rich areas.
 Nonetheless, that is positive.

 MONTAGNE: You're listening to MORNING EDITION from NPR News.